IMBZIM/IMBZIMgithub.io/README.md

 This repository hosts my personal portfolio website, designed to showcase my skills and projects in Information Technology, Software Engineering, Graphics Design, Photography, Digital Marketing and IT Support.

-The website is built using the Massively template by [HTML5 UP](https://html5up.net/massively), which provides a strong, responsive foundation.

 ## Key Features & Customizations

 This portfolio has been customized to: